 Terres de Lleida is known for its vast plains of cereal fields, olive groves and vineyards.
 Among these arid landscapes, sometimes sudden clear blue reservoirs, which are particularly contrasting with the landscape.
 Terres de Lleida is a special destination especially for gravel bikers.
 Unpaved rural roads take you from one medieval village to another.
 Don't forget to look out for the old castles that will give you an idea of the region's history.

 Pasiatges Barcelona - aka the interior of Barcelona - is centrally located in Catalonia.
 Here lies the Montserrat Natural Park, known for its imposing rock formation in the park.
-You can cycle around this beautifully, but cyclists often choose to climb up to the Benedictine monastery.
+You can cycle around this beautifully, but cyclists often opt for the ascent to the Benedictine monastery.
+For gravel lovers, there are several narrow paths and quiet country lanes around the rocks for off-road adventures.

 Combining cycling and a city trip?
 With just a few hours' flight from the Netherlands, you are already in beautiful Barcelona.
 In 2026, the Grand Départ of the Tour de France take place in the form of a team time trial.
 In it, the riders will climb the Montjuïc up and finish at the Olympic stadium.
 A short but iconic climb that you can cycle too!
+Curious about cycling routes from Barcelona city?
+Then read this travelogue.

 Not for nothing is this region in Catalonia called ‘the Gold Coast’; the sandy beaches here are beautiful and the sea clear blue.
 Cyclists visit this region for its favourable climate and beautiful cycling routes in the Prades mountains and the even further inland Montsant mountains.
 Extraordinary rock formations, vineyards and charming villages define the landscape here.
 The roads here are quieter than in other popular training destinations on the Spanish coast, but at least as beautiful.
 This is why many cyclists choose a cycling holiday or training camp in this area.